My Visit to Rajasthan – Sights, Sounds and Shopping in Jodhpur

 The Rajasthan International Folk Festival takes place at the Mehrangarh Fort in Jodhpur, Rajasthan.

 HOW TO REACH MEHRANGARH FORT

 Getting There – If you do not have your conveyance, you can hire an auto-rickshaw to take you to the fort.
 Make sure to fix the price for a round trip in advance.

 Most of them will be willing to wait for an hour or two and take you back to your destination from the fort.

-Capturing the Beauty – To click pictures of the fort, you must buy a pass.
-This pass will be valid for use of any one camera inside the fort premises.
+To click pictures of the fort, you must buy a pass.
+This pass will be valid for use of anyone camera inside the fort premises.

 NOTE: Since the fort complex is vast, there is quite a bit of walking involved, especially if you want to go all the way up to see the museum.
 Walk up the stairs is quite steep.
 Senior citizens may wish to rest on their way, and only go up as far as they can manage comfortably.